-A new system for supporting children and young people with additional learning needs in Wales is being implemented from 1st September 2021.
+A new system for supporting children and young people with additional learning needs in Wales was implemented in September 2021 beginning with new applications.
 In time, all current support plans (including Statements, IEPs and LSPs) will be replaced with a new plan.

 What are additional support needs (ASN)?